TULiberalArts/Religion/pages/resources.md

 [Learn More about the Feinstein Center](http://www.cla.temple.edu/feinsteincenter/)

+## Department of Religion Graduate Student Association
+As a student in the Religion Department, you are automatically a member of the Graduate Student Association (GSA).
+Free and voluntary, the GSA gives support and a voice to graduate student concerns.
+Temple University’s Department of Religion holds a permanent seat on the National Committee for Graduate Students of the American Academy of Religion (AAR).

+## American Academy of Religion
+The American Academy of Religion (AAR) is the major professional association of religion scholars and is closely associated with the Society of Biblical Literature.
+Graduate students in our programs are encouraged to join these organizations at reduced student rates.
+MA or PhD students are also encouraged to present papers or serve on panels at meetings; our department usually provides financial support to for these endeavors.

+## Council on Graduate Studies in Religion
+The Department of Religion is a long-standing member on the Council on Graduate Studies in Religion (CGSR).
+The Council is a consultative body made up of over 30 preeminent institutions in the United States and Canada that offer a PhD in Religion, Religious Studies or Theology.
+Members meet once a year, usually concurrently with annual meetings of the American Academy of Religion and the Society of Biblical Literature.
+CGSR takes up a broad range of issues in graduate education in religion and theology.

 ## Undergraduate Awards
 - **Earle E. and Orpha N. Elder Memorial Scholarship**: Established to support religion majors, this scholarship is for students planning on going into Christian service.
 - **Religion Department Prize for Academic Excellence**: Awarded to a graduating senior, this award is given by the religion department for an undergraduate who has completed outstanding work.